Why you don't need a conveyancer based in Cumbria

-The city is also located at the confluence of the rivers Eden, Caldew and Petteril.
+The city is located at the confluence of the rivers Eden, Caldew and Petteril.

-The town originally began to thrive as a result of its coastal location.
-It is the site of an important port and harbour, which witnessed its highest prosperity during the late 19th century due to the discovery of haematite in a local area.
-Industry in the area has declined since then like much heavy industry in the area, however the harbour itself has undergone various regeneration schemes, including an £11.3 million regeneration development in 2003 and also £5.5 million in 2007.
+The town was once an important port with a busy harbour.
+Whitehaven experienced a period of high prosperity during the late 19th century due to the discovery of haematite in a local area.
+Heavy industry in the area has declined since then, as with much of the rest of Cumbria, however Whitehaven harbour has undergone various recent regeneration schemes, including an £11.3 million regeneration development in 2003 and also £5.5 million in 2007.
 A 40m high crows nest has been developed as well as a new wave light feature that changes colour dependent upon the tide.

-Another element of the town's industry revolves around the Sellafield Nuclear Complex, one of the largest in the country.
-Whilst the plant is not in Whitehaven itself, a large proportion of the town's population commute to it, and consequently it makes up a large proportion of the areas employment.
+The town’s economy is heavily reliant on the nearby Sellafield Nuclear Complex, one of the largest in the country.
+Whilst the plant is not in Whitehaven itself, a large proportion of the town's population commute to it making it the areas biggest employer.

-Furthermore, tourism plays a surprisingly large role in the town, which is exaggerated due to the bi-annual Maritime Festival.
-It started in 1999, and attractions within the festival include tall ships, air displays, firework displays and street entertainment.
-In 2013, the festival, attracted around 350,000 people.
+Tourism also plays a large role in the Whitehaven economy, is part due to the bi-annual Maritime Festival.
+Started in 1999, the festival’s attractions include tall ships, air displays, firework displays and street entertainment.
+In 2013, the Maritime Festival attracted around 350,000 people.

 Whitehaven also has an exceptionally rich railway history.
-Vast amounts of railway lines used to travel through the town and surrounding area in order to transport coal, iron and gypsum to the harbour, which, in turn, would be shipped around the world.
+Many railway lines used to travel through the town and surrounding area transporting coal, iron and gypsum to the harbour from where it would be shipped around the world.
 As the industry declined, so did the railway links, and currently there are just two stations in the town: Whitehaven and Corkickle.
-Whitehaven serves the town itself, and provides services to areas such as Carlisle, Barrow-in-Furness, Lancaster and Newcastle, whereas Corkickle serves the suburbs of the town, and provides similar services to the likes of Carlisle and Barrow-in-Furness.
+Whitehaven serves the town itself, and provides services to areas such as Carlisle, Barrow-in-Furness, Lancaster and Newcastle, whereas Corkickle serves the suburbs of the town as well as to Carlisle and Barrow-in-Furness.